 Portofino is one of the most glamorous destinations in the Liguria region; thus, most accommodations are expensive.
 You can, however, overnight in nearby Santa Margherita Ligure, Rapallo, or Camogli.

-Hotel Piccolo, in Portofino, is located in an ancient villa on a hill about 400 m from the center of the village.
-The hotel features modern and stylish decor, and beautiful views.
+Hotel Piccolo is located in Portofino in an ancient villa on a hill about 400 m from the village center.
+It features modern and stylish decor and beautiful views.

 If you’d like to step back in time, have a look at Villa Gelsomino Exclusive House in Santa Margherita Ligure.
 Located in an ancient villa overlooking the gulf, the hotel combines the original painted ceilings and marble floors with modern amenities.
 It also boasts a large garden and free parking.

-Hotel Sant’Andrea in Santa Margherita Ligure is housed in an ancient art nouveau villa close to the sea anche the center.
-The hotel features a stylish decor, a garden, and private parking (but not free).
+Hotel Sant’Andrea in Santa Margherita Ligure is housed in an ancient art nouveau villa close to the sea and the center.
+The hotel features stylish decor, a garden, and private parking (but not free).

 Note: This post contains a few affiliate links.
 That means that if you make any purchase, I get a small commission at no extra cost to you.